evgenirusev/.NET-Domain-Driven-Design-Template/README.md

 1. Complete separation of bounded contexts via API and Event Sourcing while still being part of a single solution and a single database.
 Allows for very quick development and a very easy migration to microservices.
 Making bounded context violations is very difficult due to the separation of the contexts in different projects.

 Things to document:
-1. internal properties in Domain.
+1. internal proeperties in Domain.
 Only factories can instanciate domain objects.
 2. Validation - can use custom exceptions if needed
 3. Repositories - query and domain.
 Explain diff.
 	Query repository return Response objects.
 They must reside in Application because it needs to know about the response.